JuliaLang/www.julialang.org/blog/2020/09/juliacon-2020-open-source-bof-follow-up.md

 #### Open Sourcing Packages That Previously Used Internal CI/CD

 One important element of successful open-source projects is that CI logs should generally be available to all contributors.
 This can be a burdensome criteria to meet if a previously closed-source package utilized internal CI/CD pipelines with nicer properties than publicly available CI pipelines.
-In some instances, certain flavors of this problem can be solved with better tooling, e.g. self-hosted (but publically accessible) package registries can vendor open-sourced packages just as nicely as Julia's General Registry, but might leverage custom CI/CD for pre-registration checks.
+In some instances, certain flavors of this problem can be solved with better tooling, e.g. self-hosted (but publicly accessible) package registries can vendor open-sourced packages just as nicely as Julia's General Registry, but might leverage custom CI/CD for pre-registration checks.

 #### Open Source Efforts Could Reveal Strategic Intent